jamius19/paddle-verifier/README.md

 }
 ```

-Then, inject in inside your `Controller` or `Component` like,
+Then, inject it inside your `Controller` or `Component` like,
 ```java
 @Autowired
 Verifier verifier;
 ```

-Finally, use it to verify incoming requests from Paddle,
+Finally, you can use it to verify incoming requests from Paddle,

 ```java
 @PostMapping(value = "/webhook/", consumes = MediaType.APPLICATION_FORM_URLENCODED_VALUE)